-17.12A Undo the power valve assembly securing screws . . .
+17.12A Undo the power valve assembly securing screws ...

-tubes from their locations, again having noted the size and location of each.
-8 Unscrew and remove the main jets, again having noted their fitted positions.

-9 Dismantle the carburettor lower (main) body as follows.

-as follows.

-10 Prise free the accelerator pump discharge

-10 Prise free the accelerator pump discharge tube, but take care not to damage it or the carburettor body (see illustration).

-11 Undo the four screws securing the accelerator pump; remove the cover, followed by the diaphragm and return spring.
+- having noted their fitted positions. - 9 Dismantle the carburettor lower (main) body - 10 Prise free the accelerator pump discharge tube, but take care not to damage it or the carburettor body (see illustration). - 11 Undo the four screws securing the accelerator pump; remove the cover, followed by the diaphragm and return spring.
 The valve should come out on the end of the return spring (see illustrations).
-Check that the valve is complete and with its O-ring seal (where applicable).

-12 Undo the three retaining screws, and remove the power valve unit.
-Remove the cover and return spring, followed by the diaphragm (see illustrations).

-13 Where fitted, undo the retaining screws and remove the throttle kicker unit from the lower (main) body.

-14 Prise free and remove the tamperproof seal, then unscrew and remove the fuel mixture screw (see illustration).

-15 Undo the retaining screws, and remove the throttle housing from the carburettor main body (see illustration).
+Check that the valve is complete and with its O-ring seal (where applicable). - 12 Undo the three retaining screws, and remove the power valve unit.
+Remove the cover and return spring, followed by the diaphragm (see illustrations). - 13 Where fitted, undo the retaining screws and remove the throttle kicker unit from the lower (main) body. - 14 Prise free and remove the tamperproof seal, then unscrew and remove the fuel mixture screw (see illustration). - 15 Undo the retaining screws, and remove the throttle housing from the carburettor main body (see illustration).